hiveot/hub/README.md

 ## Install To User (Easiest)

-When installed to user, the hub is installed into a user's bin directory and runs under that user's permissions.
+Installing to user is great for running a test setup to develop new bindings or just see how things work.
+The hub is installed into the user's bin directory and runs under that user's permissions.

-This is the simplest way to install and run hiveot.

 For example, for a user named 'hub' the installation home is '/home/hub/bin/hiveot'.

-To build and install from source, run
+To install to user after a successful build, run
-> make all && make install
+> make install

 This copies the distribution files to ~/bin/hiveot.
 The method can also be used to upgrade an existing installation.
 Executables are always replaced but only new configuration files are installed.
 Existing configuration remains untouched to prevent wrecking your working setup.